Spectral Clustering Example in Python

 plt.show()

-Clustering with the SpectralClustering and visualizing
+Clustering with the SpectralClustering

 We'll define model by using SpectralClustering class then we'll fit it on x data.The SpectralClustering requires the number of clusters so w'll set 4 to n_cluster parameter.
 You can check the parameters the class and change them according to your analysis and target data.